 - Creates an organizational culture dedicated to service excellence with responsible stewardship.

 - Assumes fiscal responsibility for department and understands financial implications for decisions.

 - Secures and deploys resources (Information, time, money, staff) needed to accomplish plans.

 - Ensures that staffing patterns support organizational needs.

 To explore other competencies that define Managing the Work, see SLDP Competencies [PDF].

 Managers are responsible for learning and knowing the University's systems.
 Although you do not need to know every part of the University, you should become familiar with the systems that are relevant to your area and its work.
 You can do this by:

-- Know the campus policies relevant to your position.
+- Knows the laws and policies relevant to his/her/hir position.

 Practicing Risk Management